 Rs 2000 Note Withdrawn RBI Notice

 RBI has given time till the last date of 30 September 2023 to deposit Rs 2000 notes in any bank instead of legal notes.
-Because RBI stopped the printing of Rs 2000 notes in the year 2018-19 and since then till now Rs 2000 note has not come into the market.
+RBI stopped the printing of Rs 2000 notes in the year 2018-19 and since then till now Rs 2000 note has not come into the market.
 During demonetization, the government printed Rs 2000 notes and provided them to all people in exchange for old Rs 500 and Rs 1000 notes to maintain the usage ratio.
 But some people have kept the Rs 2000 note as black money and due to this it is not coming into the market.

 Rs 2000 Banknote Withdraw – How is it being done

 Most of the ₹2000 denomination notes were issued before March 2017 and are at the end of their expected life of 4-5 years.
 It is also observed that this denomination is not commonly used for transactions.
 In addition, the stock of banknotes of other denominations continues to be sufficient to meet the currency requirement.
-In view of the above, and in pursuance of the “Clean Note Policy” of the Reserve Bank of India, it has been decided to withdraw ₹ 2000 denomination bank notes from circulation.
+Given the above, and in pursuance of the “Clean Note Policy” of the Reserve Bank of India, it has been decided to withdraw ₹ 2000 denomination bank notes from circulation.

 Demonetization of Rs 2000 Banknote, Deadline & Limit

 This is a big update from the Reserve Bank of India that the demonetization of Rs 2000 notes is going on and will soon remove all the circulation of Rs 2000 used in the market.
-As we have seen that Rs 2000 note has not been seen in the market for a long time and now RBI is preparing to remove it from the use of Member of Public Use.
-If you have Rs 2000 banknote then read this article carefully and know the RBI notice which is released recently about Rs 2000 notes not to be circulated in the market and you will get a Rs 2000 banknote.
+As we have seen the Rs 2000 note has not been seen in the market for a long time and now RBI is preparing to remove it from the use of Member of Public Use.
+If you have a Rs 2000 banknote then read this article carefully and know the RBI notice which was released recently about Rs 2000 notes not to be circulated in the market and you will get a Rs 2000 banknote.
 The banknote has to be deposited in the bank account or exchanged for legal bank notes which are currently in the market.

 RBI announced on Friday that the Withdrawal of Rs 2000 banknotes from circulation and it will continue in the legal tender till 30th September 2023.
 The existing note in circulation could either be deposited in bank accounts or exchanged by the given last date by the people who have the Rs 2000 Notes in cash.
 RBI has given a statement and called all the banks to receive the Rs 2000 banknote or exchange it for other banknotes within the given deadline.
 RBI has also fixed a deadline to deposit or exchange the Rs 2000 banknote.
 Apart from this, RBI has also fixed a limit that bank account holders can deposit of exchange Rs 2000 Banknote.
-According to the RBI Notice, a maximum of Rs 20,000 can be deposit in the bank account at a time.
+According to the RBI Notice, a maximum of Rs 20,000 can be deposited in the bank account at a time.

 How to Exchange Rs 2000 Banknote?

 In order to ensure operational convenience and avoid disruption of regular activities of bank branches, with effect from May 23, Rs 2,000 banknotes can be exchanged for banknotes of other denominations at any bank to the extent of Rs 20,000 at a time.
-In order to complete the exercise in a time-bound manner and to provide sufficient time to the members of the public, the RBI has asked all banks to provide deposit and/or exchange facilities for Rs 2,000 bank notes by September 30, 2023.
+To complete the exercise in a time-bound manner and to provide sufficient time to the members of the public, the RBI has asked all banks to provide deposit and/or exchange facilities for Rs 2,000 bank notes by September 30, 2023.

-In view of the above, and in pursuance of the ‘Clean Note Policy’ of the Reserve Bank of India, it has been decided to withdraw the Rs 2,000 denomination bank notes from circulation.
+Given the above, and in pursuance of the ‘Clean Note Policy’ of the Reserve Bank of India, it has been decided to withdraw the Rs 2,000 denomination bank notes from circulation.
 Depositing Rs 2,000 bank notes into their bank accounts and/or exchanging them for other denominations at any bank branch is legally valid, as per the central bank’s cut-off date of 30 September 2023.

 Netizens are sharing hilarious memes on this Rs 2000 Note RBI Demonetisation, here are some for your entertainment:-